Tawfiq al-Suwaidi: Career

 In 1928, upon the resignation of the Abdul Muhsin al-Sa'dun's ministry, Tawfik al- Suwaidi was appointed prime minister and called to form his first cabinet, which he assembled on 28 April.
 He became the youngest to hold the position in Iraq's history.
 His first premiership lasted only few months, in his memoire he suggested the reason might be the king didn't want to appoint him in the first place and preferred his successor Nuri al-Said.

 Iraq was granted membership to the League of Nations in 1932 and due to his fluency in foreign languages, particularly French, the then diplomatic language, Tawfiq al-Suwaidi was chosen as Iraq's first permanent representative.

 In February 23, 1946, Al-Suwaidi was once again appointed prime minister, which similarly lasted only few months, he resigned due to internal government disputes that were delaying the passing of the budget.
 Al-Suwaidi's 3rd and last premiership started on the 5th of February, it was marked by challenging attempts at coalition building between the various political parties, which lead al-Suwaidi to reportedly resign as soon as he felt there is enough stability for him to step back.

 In addition to serving as prime minister, Al-Suwaidi also held posts as the Minister of Foreign Affairs, the Minister of Justice, the Controller general of state accounts; and separate from his ministerial roles, al-Suwaidi served as a member of the regency council (performing the duties of king or regent at times in which they were absent from the country), a leader of the Iraqi delegation to the league of nations and a leader of the delegation to the united nations.
 He was elected as the president of the Chamber of Deputies from November 1929 to November 1930.

 He was Governor of the Central Bank of Iraq from 1948 to 1949.

-In 1958, Tawfiq al-Suwaidi was selected as the Foreign affairs minister under Arab Federation.
-However, this post was dissolved when the royal regime fell by the 14 July Revolution.
-Because of his close ties to the crown, Suwaidi was arrested in 1958 during the revolution that overthrew the monarchy.
+In 1958, Tawfiq al-Suwaidi was selected as the Minister of Foreign Affairs under the Arab Federation.
+However, this post was dissolved when the royal regime fell in the 14 July Revolution.
+Because of his close ties to the crown, Suwaidi was arrested during the revolution that overthrew the monarchy.
 Sentenced to life in prison, he was pardoned in 1961 and went into exile in Lebanon, where he died in 1968.
 His body was moved to Baghdad for burial on the 16th of October.